Skip to content

 Identifies attempts to bypass AI safety measures such as prompt injection, role-playing requests, or social engineering attempts.
 Analyzes text for jailbreak attempts using LLM-based detection, identifies various attack patterns, and provides confidence scores for detected attempts.

-Multi-turn Support: This guardrail is conversation-aware and automatically analyzes recent conversation history to detect multi-turn escalation patterns where adversarial attempts build across multiple turns.
+Multi-turn Support: This guardrail is conversation-aware and automatically analyzes conversation history to detect multi-turn escalation patterns, where adversarial attempts gradually build across multiple conversation turns.

 Jailbreak Definition

-Detects attempts to bypass safety or policy constraints via manipulation (prompt injection, role‑play as an unfiltered agent, obfuscation, or overriding system instructions).
+Detects attempts to bypass safety or policy constraints via manipulation.
 Focuses on adversarial intent to elicit restricted outputs, not on general harmful content itself.

 What it detects

-• Attempts to override or bypass ethical, legal, or policy constraints
+• Attempts to override or bypass system instructions and safety constraints

 Configuration